Evolution of MHD turbulence in the expanding solar wind: residual energy and intermittency: Summary

 \section{Summary}

 We conducted a set of 3D MHD simulations of solar wind turbulence with intermediate strength ($|\delta \bm{b}| / B \sim 0.14$).
-The initial turbulence is Alfv\'enic, i.e. consists of counter-propagting Alfv\'en waves, and has zero residual energy and varying normalized cross helicity.
+The initialized fluctuations consist of counter-propagating Alfv\'en waves and has zero residual energy and varying normalized cross helicity.
 The key results are summarized below: \begin{enumerate} \item Negative residual energy is always produced when nonlinear interaction takes effect, regardless of normalized cross helicity.
 The spherical expansion effect facilitates the generation of negative residual energy. \item The magnetic field and velocity spectra are anisotropic and evolve differently.
 The magnetic field spectrum has a quite universal perpendicular slope of $-3/2$ while the velocity spectrum is shallower.
-The negative residual energy has a spectrum $-E_r \propto k_\perp^{-2}$ in most runs. \item Spectral slope (perpendicular) of $\bm{z^+}$ (outward) is quite universal and slightly shallower than $-3/2$, while the spectral slope of $\bm{z^-}$ (inward) highly depends on $\sigma_c$ when expansion effect is turned on such that the imbalanced turbulence has a steeper $\bm{z^-}$ spectrum.
-Without expansion, $\bm{z^-}$ spectrum has a slope of $-3/2$ for both the balanced run (Run 3NE) and imbalanced run (Run 2NE), . \item Runs with expansion effect generate stronger intermittent structures in both magnetic field and velocity than the runs without expansion.
-The strength of intermittency does not show clear dependence on normalized cross helicity. \item Growth of negative residual energy is accompanied by the generation of intermittent structures.
-However, the causal relation between the negative residual energy and intermittency is weak. \end{enumerate}
+The negative residual energy is observed primarily in the perpendicular direction and has a spectrum $-E_r \propto k_\perp^{-2}$ in most runs. \item Spectral slope (along perpendicular direction) of $\bm{z^+}$ (outward) is quite universal and slightly shallower than $-3/2$, while the spectral slope of $\bm{z^-}$ (inward) highly depends on $\sigma_c$ when expansion effect is turned on such that the imbalanced turbulence has a steeper $\bm{z^-}$ spectrum.
+Without expansion, $\bm{z^-}$ spectrum has a slope of $-3/2$ for both the balanced runs (Runs 00NE \& 00IC) and imbalanced runs (Runs 05NE \& 05IC). \item Runs with expansion effect generate stronger intermittent structures in both magnetic field and velocity than the runs without expansion.
+The evolution of intermittency depends on $\sigma_c$ but the correlation between the intermittency and $\sigma_c$ is different in runs with expansion and in runs without expansion. \item Growth of negative residual energy is accompanied by the generation of intermittent structures.
+However, the causal relation between the negative residual energy and intermittency seems to be weak. \end{enumerate}